ibmArtifacts/APIC-JWT-Gen-with-Distributed-Caching-custom-policy/README.md

 ## JWT-Gen-with-Distributed-Caching Walk-Through
 All the following policies are used to create the custom policy later.
 A separate API is built to test the functionality of the complete solution before the assembly policies are extracted and put together into a user-defined (custom) policy yaml.
 The next section describes each policy in-depth for the API, which later, policy code will be used to build out the custom policy.

+The API to test this solution can be downloaded from [jwt-gen-api.yaml](https://github.com/ibmArtifacts/APIC-JWT-Gen-with-Distributed-Caching-custom-policy/blob/main/jwt-gen-api.yaml).

 ### JWT-Gen-with-Distributed-Caching: Policies
 ![image](https://github.com/user-attachments/assets/07f2da17-efc0-484b-b06b-db0c1919e393)